lordmulder/ClearClipboard/README.md

 *Note:* Clear Clipboard runs "hidden" in the background.
 Only one instance of Clear Clipboard can be running at a time.

 # Command-line Options

-The following command-line options are available:
+The following *mutually exclusive* commands are supported by the Clear Clipboard program:

 * **`--close`**
-  Close the running instance of Clear Clipboard, if it exists, then exit.
+  Close the running instance of Clear Clipboard, if Clear Clipboard is currently running.
+Does nothing, otherwise.

 * **`--restart`**
-  Start a new instance of Clear Clipboard; the existing instance will be closed, if it exists.
+  Start a new instance of Clear Clipboard.
+If Clear Clipboard is already running, the running instance is closed.

 * **`--install`**
-  Add an autorun entry for Clear Clipboard to the registry, so that it will be run automatically at system startup.
+  Add "autorun" entry for Clear Clipboard to the registry, so that Clear Clipboard runs *automatically* at system startup.

 * **`--uninstall`**
-  Remove the autorun entry for Clear Clipboard from the registry, if it exists.
+  Remove the "autorun" entry for Clear Clipboard from the registry, if it currently exists.
+Does nothing, otherwise.

+Additionally, the follwing options can be added:

 * **`--debug`**
   Enable additional debug outputs.
 Use the [DebugView](https://docs.microsoft.com/en-us/sysinternals/downloads/debugview) tool to show the generated debug outputs.

+* **`--slunk`**
+  Enable slunk mode for improved user experience.

 # Configuration File

 The configuration file **`ClearClipboard.ini`**, which must be located in the same directory as the executable file, can be used to adjust the behavior of Clear Clipboard.
-Currently, this file can be used to specify the clear timeout, in milliseconds:
+Currently, this file can be used to specify the clear timeout, in milliseconds.

+***Example:***

 	[ClearClipboard]
 	Timeout=90000

+# Version History

+## Version 1.02 [2019-05-26]

+* Added shell notification icon that can be used to control the Clear Clipboard program.

+* Some fixes and improvements.

+## Version 1.01 [2019-05-25]

+* First public releease.

 # License

 **Copyright(&#9400;) 2019 LoRd_MuldeR &lt;mulder2@gmx.de&gt;, released under the MIT License.**
-**Check <http://muldersoft.com/> or <http://muldersoft.sourceforge.net/> for updates!**
+**Check <http://muldersoft.com/> or <https://github.com/lordmulder/ClearClipboard> for updates!**

 	Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without